woossi0/suite/docs/usermanual/source/dataadmin/jp2k/index.rst

 Working with JPEG 2000 (JP2K) data
 ==================================

-Boundless Suite supports data saved in `JPEG 2000 <https://jpeg.org/jpeg2000/index.html>`_ format.
+Boundless Server supports data saved in `JPEG 2000 <https://jpeg.org/jpeg2000/index.html>`_ format.
 This image format utilizes wavelet compression for more efficient storage.

 This data can be loaded and published through GeoServer.